Manish-Kumarrrr/Locality-Information-Extractor/README.md

 ## Setup

-1. **Clone the repository:**
+Method 1. **Clone the repository:**

     ```bash

     git clone https://github.com/Manish-Kumarrrr/Locality-Information-Extractor.git
     cd Locality-Information-Extractor
     ```

-2. **Download the repository as a ZIP file and extract it:**
+Method 2. **Download the repository as a ZIP file and extract it:**

     If you prefer, you can download the repository as a ZIP file and extract it to your local machine.

-3. **Install the required Python packages:**

-    You can use `pip` to install the required packages.
-Run the following command in your terminal:

-    ```bash
-    pip install selenium openpyxl
-    ```
+`

-4. **Download ChromeDriver:**
+After Method 1 or Method 2. **Download ChromeDriver:**

-    Download the ChromeDriver that matches your installed Chrome browser version from [ChromeDriver - WebDriver for Chrome](https://sites.google.com/a/chromium.org/chromedriver/downloads).
+    Download the ChromeDriver that matches your installed Chrome browser version from [ChromeDriver - WebDriver for Chrome](https://developer.chrome.com/docs/chromedriver/).

     Make sure to place the `chromedriver` executable in your project directory or add it to your system's PATH.